DAVINTLAB/DATASUSAnalytics/README.md

 This repository aims to provide:
 - A modular architecture that separates the **data governance and ETL processes** from the **LLM agent**.
 - A data pipeline guided by the **pillars of data governance**, including **architecture**, **modeling**, **integration**, and **data quality**.
-- A read-only LLM agent that queries the governed data without altering or persisting information.
+- A LLM agent that queries the governed data without altering or persisting information.

 ---